KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. ESLint issues:
    - MMM-FlipClock.js: Line 225, Column 13: 'tick' is assigned a value but never used. (rule: no-unused-vars)
    - package.json: Line 1, Column 1: Value for field homepage, git+https://github.com/MarcLandis/MMM-FlipClock#readme does not match format: /^https*:\/\/[a-z.\-0-9]+/ (rule: package-json/valid-package-definition)
-   - package.json: Line 5, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 9, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 16, Column 3: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 17, Column 3: Package top-level property "contributors" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 19, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 22, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-Flo by kagjerde](https://github.com/kagjerde/MMM-Flo)